-Using the pressure setting on your hose nozzle, rinse the birdbath for 10 to 15 seconds to remove any stuck-on debris, feces or loose dirt.
+Using the pressure setting on your hose nozzle, rinse the bird bath for 10 to 15 seconds to remove any stuck-on debris, feces, or loose dirt.
 You may not see much change from this rinse, but removing surface material will help the bath be cleaned more thoroughly.
-If your birdbath has a textured basin, be sure to tilt your hose at different angles to get in every space.
+If your bird bath has a textured basin, tilt your hose at different angles to get in every space.

-If your birdbath has a delicate surface, avoid the highest pressure setting that may loosen a mosaic or chip a surface finish.
-Instead, use lower pressure or wipe the surface lightly with a soft sponge or rag.
+If the surface is delicate, avoid the highest pressure setting that may loosen a mosaic or chip a surface finish.
+Instead, use a lower pressure or wipe the surface lightly with a soft sponge or rag.

 Refill the Basin

-Refill the birdbath basin until it is nearly—but not quite—full.
-It is essential to fill past any obvious dirt or algae lines to ensure that every affected surface will be cleaned, as only areas covered with water will be cleaned.
-Check that the basin is as level as possible to ensure uniform water levels for even cleaning.
-If desired, you can leave the basin on the ground to do this, but it will be just as easy if it is on its pedestal.
+Refill the basin until it is almost full.
+Fill it past any obvious dirt or algae lines to ensure that every surface that needs to be cleaned will be, as only areas covered with water will be cleaned.
+Check that the basin is as level as possible to ensure uniform water levels for effective cleaning.
+You can leave the basin on the ground for this step, but it will be just as easy if it stays on its pedestal.

-Carefully add a generous cupful of bleach to the water, taking care not to spill the bleach onto nearby plants or grass, and avoiding splashes onto clothing or nearby fabrics.
+Carefully add a generous cupful of bleach to the water, taking care not to spill onto nearby plants or grass, and avoiding splashing onto clothing or nearby fabrics.
 When adding the bleach, pour it slowly around the entire surface of the basin to mix it thoroughly with the water.
 If desired, use a stick or twig to mix the bleach with the water.

-The amount of bleach you add can vary, but do not add more than 1 1/2 cups to a basic birdbath.
-A very shallow bath will need less bleach, while more bleach may be necessary for a deeper or excessively dirty bird bath.
+The amount of bleach you add can vary, but do not add more than 1 1/2 cups to a basic bird bath.
+A shallow bath will need less bleach, while more bleach may be necessary for a deeper or excessively dirty bird bath.
 Basic chlorine bleach is most effective, but if you prefer a green-based similar product, you can adjust this cleaning technique for your preferences.
-Do not use window cleaners, powdered cleansers or other types of chemical products, as they will not be effective.
+Do not use window cleaners, powdered cleansers, or other types of chemical products as they will not be effective.

 Cover the Basin

-At this point, leave the bath to soak for 10 to 15 minutes.
-This is a great time to refill or clean bird feeders, make hummingbird nectar, check a bird house or tend to other tasks in the backyard.
-If necessary, you can leave the birdbath to soak for far longer, but for thorough cleaning, a minimum of 10 minutes is recommended.
-Very dirty bird baths may need longer soaking to be fully clean.
+Leave the bath to soak for 10 to 15 minutes.
+Extremely dirty bird baths may need longer soaking to be fully clean.
 Soaking the bath longer will not be detrimental in any way—the bath will just get cleaner.

 Remove the Trash Bag

-When you remove the trash bag after letting the bleach water soak, your birdbath will look like new.
+When you remove the trash bag after letting the bleach water soak, your bird bath will look like new.
 If there are still remains of algae or scum in the basin, replace the trash bag and let it soak longer.
-Otherwise, discard the trash bag or save it for reuse—the same bag can be used every time you need to clean your birdbath.
+Otherwise, discard the bag or save it for reuse—the same bag can be used every time you need to clean your birdbath.

-After dumping out the bleach water, use the pressure setting on your hose to thoroughly rinse the bath.
-A rinse cycle of at least 1 to 2 minutes is recommended to dilute any remaining traces of bleach and make the basin safe for drinking and bathing.
-As before, tilt the angle of your hose to ensure you get into every nook, cranny, and crease of the basin so every part of the surface is thoroughly rinsed, and take care to protect delicate surfaces.
+Use the pressure setting on your hose to thoroughly rinse the empty bath.
+A rinse cycle of at least one to two minutes is recommended to dilute any remaining traces of bleach and make the basin safe for drinking and bathing.
+As before, tilt the angle of your hose to ensure you get into every nook, cranny, and crease of the basin so every part of the surface is thoroughly rinsed while taking care to protect delicate surfaces.

-If you aren't sure when the basin is properly rinsed, stop and sniff the bath's surface.
+If you aren't sure when the basin is properly rinsed of bleach, stop and sniff the bath's surface.
 If it smells strongly of chlorine, more rinsing is necessary.
 A faint chlorine scent is acceptable, but it should not smell as strongly as a pool would.
-At this point, too much rinsing is better than too little—err on the side of extra rinsing rather than not enough, or the water may be contaminated.
+At this point, too much rinsing is better than too little—err on the side of extra rinsing rather than not enough, or the water may remain contaminated.

 Allow your freshly cleaned bird bath to thoroughly dry in the sun.
 This will further discourage algae growth and keep the bath fresh for a longer period of time, and it will help sterilize the surface against bacteria or other contaminants.
-On a hot, sunny day, the basin can dry in just a few minutes, and you can use this time to put away your cleaning materials or finish refilling bird feeders.
+On a hot, sunny day, the basin can dry in just a few minutes.

 If you do not have the time to allow the bath to thoroughly dry, it is acceptable to skip this step so long as the basin is thoroughly rinsed.

-Refill your freshly cleaned birdbath with cool, clear water for the birds to enjoy.
-Properly filled, a birdbath should have a depth no greater than 1 to 2 inches so birds can easily drink and bathe.
+Refill your freshly cleaned bird bath with cool, clear water for the birds to enjoy.
+Properly filled, a bird bath should have a depth no greater than 1 to 2 inches of water so birds can easily drink and bathe.
 If your basin is too deep, consider adding large, flat stones to give birds a shallower area to use.
-You can also attach a dripper, mister or bubbler to attract more birds.
+You can also attach a dripper, mister, or bubbler to attract more birds.

-Voila!
-Your birdbath is clean and safe for the birds, without using any scrub brushes or elbow grease.
+Your birdbath is now clean and safe for birds, without using any scrub brushes or elbow grease.
 With the bleach treatment, the bath will remain clean for several days.
-You can keep it clean even longer by draining, pressure rinsing and refilling the bath daily before it will need another thorough cleaning.
+You can keep it clean even longer by draining, pressure rinsing, and refilling the bath daily before it will need another thorough cleaning.